-In addition to her extensive research work, she has also focused on the development and the teaching of tax courses at the undergraduate and graduate levels.
-This has included Taxation III offered at the Accounting Graduate Diploma level, the new CPA-MBA tax course and the management tax planning course for the Lazaridis Executive Masters in Technology Management program.
+In addition to extensive research work, she has also focused on developing and teaching tax courses at the undergraduate and graduate levels, including: Taxation III, offered at the Graduate Diploma in Accounting level; Taxation 2, offered at the CPA-MBA level; and the management tax planning topics for the Lazaridis Executive Masters in Technology Management program.

 Before moving to academia full-time, Professor Chu worked in tax consulting with Deloitte LLP in its Toronto office.
-Her practice focused on corporate and international taxation, including tax aspects of cross-border investments and transactions, financings, reorganizations and restructurings.
+Her practice focused on corporate and international taxation, including tax aspects of cross-border investments and transactions, financings, reorganizations, and restructurings.

 Taxation and its impact on decision-making by businesses and individuals, tax policy, international taxation, corporate tax planning, accounting education, auditor liabilities and audit quality.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã